maple3142/cf-webhook/README.md

 # cf-webhook

-A [webhook.site](https://webhook.site/)-like service running on Cloudflare Workers.
+A [webhook.site](https://webhook.site/)-like service running on Cloudflare Workers or self-hosted using Bun.

 ## Deployment (using D1 as backing storage)